Thank you to Honest Cooking and Castello for sponsoring this post!

 - To make the dressing, whisk together the oil, vinegar, salt, sugar, pepper and mustard until emulsified.
 Stir in the fresh herbs.

-- Pour the dressing over the salad, cover, and refrigerate at least 3 hours before serving.
+- Pour the dressing over the salad, cover, and refrigerate at least 3 hours (the longer the better) before serving.
 Let stand at room temperature at least 30 minutes before serving.
 Enjoy with some crusty bread.